Back to Symptoms

 Bleeding during pregnancy

-Vaginal bleeding during pregnancy can be scary.
-However, it isn’t always a sign of trouble.
-Bleeding in the first trimester (weeks one through 12) might occur, and most women who experience bleeding during pregnancy go on to deliver healthy babies.
+Vaginal bleeding during pregnancy can cause worry.
+But it isn’t always a sign of trouble.
+Bleeding in the first 12 weeks of pregnancy, also called the first trimester, is common.
+And most people who have bleeding during pregnancy go on to deliver healthy babies.

 Vaginal bleeding during pregnancy has many causes.
-Some are serious, and many aren’t.
+Some causes are serious.
+But many aren’t.

 Possible causes of vaginal bleeding during the first trimester include: